Uchechukwu-Udefi/Module_4R_UCHUDE24034_CPTO2409_Group-A_Uchechukwu-Udefi_SDF04_R/README.md

 1. Submit your GitHub repo link through the LMS.
 Remember to rename your project with your student number, group number and coach name.
 You will find this in the LMS [**[Projects](https://learn.codespace.co.za/projects)**] tab.

 ### How I solve the task
+- I set the margin and padding property of the body
 - I set the top property of all pastries to 35px to center them in a row.
 - I adjust the left property of each pastry to space them evenly.
 - I added the flex-grow property to maintain responsive layout.